Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Introduction

-Establishing thresholds and interpreting anomalies remains a unique challenge presented by the nature of the multivariate time-series being studied.
-Some automatic threshold and anomaly classification techniques have been proposed \cite{su_robust_2019,zhao_pyod_2019}.
-Although these address a similar objective, these methods tend to classify observation level events, such as single time-step anomalies in the time-series.
-The temporal patterns in drive cycles provide much more information to characterize normal versus abnormal events, with possibly very little information in a single observation.
-This is shown by the results testing the \emph{Python outlier detection} (PyOD) methods \cite{zhao_pyod_2019} on the drive cycle data in Figure \ref{fig:pyod}.
-These methods assign an anomaly score at the observation level, and the aggregated totals are used to evaluate outlier data points relative to a training data set.
+Establishing thresholds to classify outliers in high dimensional temporal data remains a unique challenge presented by the nature of the variables being studied.
+In the broad subject of automatic threshold and outlier classification, more generalized techniques have been proposed \cite{su_robust_2019,zhao_pyod_2019}.
+Although these address a similar objective, these methods are designed to classify observation level events, such as a single time-step outlier in the time-series.
+The temporal patterns in drive cycles, and the inter-correlations between the electronic signals over time, can provide much more information to characterize normal versus abnormal events.
+This is shown by the results testing the drive cycle data using the techniques developed in the \emph{Python outlier detection} (PyOD) libraries \cite{zhao_pyod_2019}.
+Results are shown in Figure \ref{fig:pyod}.
+These methods assign an anomaly score at the observation level, and the aggregated totals are used to evaluate outliers relative to training data.

-Denoising autoencoders can be enhanced by utilizing PCA to eliminate outliers and noise without access to any clean training data\cite{Anomaly_deep_autoencoders_2017}.
-While dimensionality reduction and a denoising component could potentially improve accuracy and remain a consideration for future work, it is not directly applicable to the present model which demonstrates success with minimal reductions to the input data.

-Solutions for further characterization of rare events have been addressed using a semi-supervised approach, maximizing use of labels when available for small subsets of the data \cite{ruff2020deep}.
-The scope of this work is focused on characterization of normal and abnormal data; however, given the availability of drive cycles with various classification of system faults, similar semi-supervised approaches could be considered to characterize or differentiate such events in future work.
+Solutions for further characterization, which enable multiple classifications of rare events, have been addressed using a semi-supervised approach by maximizing use of labels when available for small subsets of the data \cite{ruff2020deep}.
+The scope of this study is focused on characterization of normal and abnormal data; however, given the availability of drive cycles with various classification of system faults, similar semi-supervised approaches could be considered to characterize or differentiate such events in future work.
 In this work, we assume that only \emph{normal} observations are available for training the algorithm.